cardano-foundation/CIPs/CIP-XXXX/README.md

 We will reference several JSON-schemas throughout the document, these are:

-- [cip-0116](link) which provides a JSON encoding of Cardano ledger types.
+- [cip-116](link) which provides a JSON encoding of Cardano ledger types.
 Note that this CIP defines a schema for each ledger era.
 When referring to a type from this schema we refer to an `anyOf` of all the schemas in which that type is defined.
 [Maybe we should only reference the latest era and update the CIP in the future? our current definition requires to be perpetually backward compatible with old ledger types]
-- [cip-0139](link) which provides definitions for types used in the query layer
+- [cip-139](link) which provides definitions for types used in the query layer
 - [appendix](#appendix) in which we define schemas for types required by the connection API and the error types

 We will use an identifier in the anchor to refer to the schema where each type is defined.
-For example, if we want to reference the `Transaction` type, as defined in CIP-0116 we will use the following schema reference `{ "$ref": "#/cip-0116/Transaction" }`.
+For example, if we want to reference the `Transaction` type, as defined in CIP-116 we will use the following schema reference `{ "$ref": "#/cip-116/Transaction" }`.

 If an operation does not require any arguments as part of it's request, or does not return a meaningful response, we will represent this as an `{}` on the respective operation field.
 The arguments to an operation will always be represented as an object.
 If a field is not marked as `required`, then that argument is to be considered optional.

 For each operation we will provide some details on how the implementation should behave.
-Note tht some of these are taken verbatim from CIP-30.
+Note that some of these are taken verbatim from CIP-30.

 ### Connection API